Ananyashakya/tech-news_aggregator-/README.md

 3. Replace the NewsAPI key in `script.js` with your own key from [newsapi.org](https://newsapi.org)
 4. Start exploring the latest tech news!

-# License

-This project is open for learning and educational use.
-Feel free to explore, improve, or reuse with credit.